ntefa/address_webhook/README.md

 1. Create an .env file with the instructions in Configuration.

-2. Start the application using Docker Compose:
+2. Start the application using Docker:

     ```bash
     docker run -p 8080:8080 address-listener